zynolo/zynolo.github.io/_pages/about.md

 I maintain a close collaboration with the startup [MemOS](https://memos.openmem.net/cn/).
 More details can be found in my Chinese [CV](Resume__Chinese_.pdf).

 # 🔥 News
+- *2026.01*: &nbsp;🙌🙌 I give a talk in Tongji University, School of Electronic and Information Engineering.
 - *2025.11*: &nbsp;🎉🎉 My doctoral desseration was awarded as "Outstanding Doctoral Dissertations of Shaanxi Province (陕西省优秀博士论文)"
 - *2025.11*: &nbsp;🙌🙌 I give a talk in Shanghai Jiaotong University, Paris Elite Institute of Technology.
 - *2025.05*: &nbsp;🎉🎉 One paper is accepted by KDD 2025.